HIPAA Email and Data Privacy for Medical Practices

 Yahoo, Google, and Apple also claim the right to read user emails!

 Like Microsoft, other webmail giants all reserve the right to read user emails, if 'deemed necessary'

 Microsoft is not unique in claiming the right to read users' emails – Apple, Yahoo, and Google all reserve that right as well, the Guardian has determined.

 The broad rights email providers claim for themselves has come to light following Microsoft's admission that it read a journalist's Hotmail account in an attempt to track down the source of an internal leak.
 But most webmail services claim the right to read users' email if they believe that such access is necessary to protect their property.

-Microsoft's own terms of service allow the company to access content "when Microsoft forms a good faith belief that doing so is necessary [to] protect the… property of Microsoft".
-It made use of that right to read the email of an un-named journalist who had allegedly taken possession of the source code to Windows 8 thanks to an internal leak at the firm.
+Microsoft's own terms of service allow the company to access content "when Microsoft forms a good faith belief that doing so is necessary [to] protect them… property of Microsoft".
+It made use of that right to read the email of an unnamed journalist who had allegedly taken possession of the source code to Windows 8 thanks to an internal leak at the firm.

 But other major email providers reserve exactly the same rights.
 Yahoo requires users to "acknowledge, consent and agree that Yahoo may access… your account information and Content… in a good faith belief that such access… is reasonably necessary to… protect the rights… of Yahoo."

 Google's terms require the user to "acknowledge and agree that Google may access… your account information and any Content associated with that account… in a good faith belief that such access… is reasonably necessary to… protect against imminent harm to the… property… of Google".
 Apple "may, without liability to you, access… your Account information and Content… if we have a good faith belief that such access… is reasonably necessary to… protect them… property… of Apple".